kkmita/kkmita.github.io/_posts/2022-07-29-best-paper.md

 Patients diagnosed with bipolar disease may, for example, use dedicated smartphone apps that analyze characteristics of their voice  (e.g. the average amount of jittering).
 Thanks to that, specialists may train statistical models that predict the onset of the new disease phase.
-It is crucial in the efficient treatment of the disease.
+Ability to react qucikly to this onset is crucial in the efficient treatment of the disease.

-However, training algorithms require lots of annotated data.
+Training algorithms require lots of annotated data.
 One needs many examples of phone calls associated with different phases of the disease.
 However, such information may be infeasible to obtain for many reasons.
 A pretty basic one is that because of privacy reasons the application on your smartphone will not store the actual content of the conversation.
 Only the characteristics of your voice (such as the aforementioned jittering) may be persisted and used for training predictive algorithms.
-How to label these phone calls then in terms of the disease phases such as *mania* or *depression* if the experts cannot even listen to the conversation?
+How to label these phone calls in terms of the disease phases such as *mania* or *depression* if the experts cannot even listen to the conversation?

 To overcome this problem, a so-called **ground truth period extrapolation** is usually performed.